 Located in Kirkland, Washington, just outside of Seattle, LWTech features the Center for Architecture, Design and Engineering (CADE).
-Students enrolled in a CADE program, are prepared to succeed in high demand industries such as architecture, civil engineering design, and mechanical design.
+Students enrolled in a CADE program, are prepared to succeed in high demand industries such as architecture, civil design, and mechanical design.

 CADE students learn fundamental skills including technical software tools, as well as larger industry concepts that prepare students to be critical thinkers.
 Classes are organized in a cohort model where students take the same classes with their peers throughout the two-year program.
 The cohort model offers support and opportunities for students to learn from one another.